The Twilight of the Golds (film)

-The Twilight of the Golds is an American drama film directed by Ross Kagan Marks, based upon the play The Twilight of the Golds by Jonathan Tolins.
+The Twilight of the Golds is an American drama television film directed by Ross Kagan Marks and written by Jonathan Tolins and Seth Bass, based on the stage play by Tolins.
 The film was screened at the January 1997 Sundance Film Festival prior to its broadcast premiere on Showtime in March 1997.
 The cast includes Jennifer Beals, Brendan Fraser, Garry Marshall, Faye Dunaway and Jon Tenney.
-The film deals with the issue of fictional genetic testing, and asks the question – if testing could reveal the sexual orientation of your unborn child, and you knew he or she would be gay, would you abort?
+The film deals with the issue of fictional genetic testing, and asks the question, "if testing could reveal the sexual orientation of your unborn child, and you knew he or she would be gay, would you abort?".

 Plot

 Suzanne and her husband Rob are thrilled to discover she's pregnant.
 Rob is a doctor specializing in genetic research, so they run full tests on the fetus.
-Suzanne discovers that although she has a healthy baby, the boy will most likely be born gay.
+Suzanne discovers that although she has a healthy baby, the boy will most likely be gay.
 Rob and Suzanne are no longer thrilled.
 Do they really want a gay child?
 Is it better to spare him a life of societal marginalizing?
 Suzanne talks to her parents about the revelation and tells them she is considering aborting the fetus, much to the dismay of her gay brother David, whose sexual orientation has never been fully accepted by his conservative family.
-David cuts off communication with his parents when they can’t deny that they too, might have considered abortion under similar circumstances.
-Suzanne chooses to have the baby, though this leads to a break-up with her husband, who does not wish to raise a gay son.
+David cuts off communication with his parents when they can't deny that they too might have considered abortion under similar circumstances.
+Suzanne chooses to have the baby, though this decision leads to a breakup with Rob, who does not wish to raise a gay son.